 - Law and Gender

 Julia Simon-Kerr is an associate professor at the Law School where she teaches evidence and civil procedure.
 Her scholarship focuses on evidence, particularly on how legal issues of credibility are shaped by cultural presumptions.
 A 2008 graduate of Yale Law School, she joined the Law School faculty after two years as a Bigelow Fellow and lecturer in law at the University of Chicago Law School.
-Professor Simon-Kerr also has written on education law, gender and the law, and law and literature, an area of interest she examines in a recent book chapter, published by Oxford University Press, entitled, “Pious Perjury in Scott’s The Heart of Midlothian.”
+Professor Simon-Kerr also has written on education law, gender and the law, and law and literature.
+Her recent article, Systemic Lying, was accepted for presentation at the Harvard/Stanford/Yale Junior Faculty Forum.

 Professor Simon-Kerr received her undergraduate degree at Wesleyan University where she won the Camp Prize for excellence in English literature.
 Before pursuing her career in the law and academia, Professor Simon-Kerr wrote and edited children’s books for Harper Collins in New York.
 She has worked on women’s rights issues in Argentina and as a summer associate at Cleary, Gottlieb, Steen & Hamilton in New York, and, while in law school, served as executive editor of the Yale Journal of Law & the Humanities.
 Professor Simon-Kerr clerked for Justice Jaynee LaVecchia of the New Jersey Supreme Court and Judge Kermit V. Lipez of the United States Court of Appeals for the First Circuit.